NFT-com/indexer/cmd/jobs-creator/README.md

-# Job Creator
+# Jobs Creator

-The job creator's role is to watch the chain and instantiate parsing jobs to process and persist the chain's data into an index.
+The jobs creator's role is to watch the chain and instantiate parsing jobs to process and persist the chain's data into an index.
-If the job creator stops, it retrieves the last job saved in the API upon restarting and starts from that height instead of 0.
+If the jobs creator stops, it retrieves the last job saved in the API upon restarting and starts from that height instead of 0.

 ## Usage